ar-to/ethereum-api/README.md

 There is always room for improvement, but below is a list of tasks to tackle first.

+- add a way to calculate default gas when transferring tokens for multi-token and owner-token apis
 - Get `transferFrom` branch working and debugged, which also included payments to the contract.
 This branch is for the owner api but can be integrated into the multi-tokens api once it works correctly.
 - Add unit tests via mocha, jest
 - Add logging via [winston package](https://github.com/winstonjs/winston) and rotate daily